Orlando Travel Itinerary for Families

 • Days we were spending in Orlando

 If we were going to spend two more days, we would have done a Disney day.
-We even considered it, but it was already a very long trip and Kaitlyn left to go on a 9 day trip two days after we got home as it was, so we wanted her to have some recovery days at home before heading back out.
+We even considered it, but it was already a very long trip and Kaitlyn left to go on a 9 day trip with her grandparents two days after we got home as it was, so we wanted her to have some recovery days at home before heading back out.

 Okay, on to Universal!
-We spend this day in Universal Studios and Islands of Adventure.
+We spent this day in Universal Studios and Islands of Adventure.
 We did everything we wanted in Universal Studios before hopping over to Islands of Adventure and doing a bit there.
 We had a park hopper pass.

 Read up on everything we did at the three Universal Studios Orlando Parks here